OpenGenus/piano/README.md

 ## Running
   To run the script four parameters are to be passed as command line arguments.
   * First, "URL" for downloading audio files from youtube ,or, "local" to convert a video file, in local disk, to audio file.
+    (To play an audio from the local storage pass "play")
   * Second, the URL(enclosed in quotes), or, local file path(enclosed in quotes) of the video which is to be converted into audio.
+(If play is the first argument, then pass path of of audio file in local storage )
   * Third, Starting time of the audio file in seconds.
   * Fourth, Duration of the audio file in seconds.